octobercms/docs/1.x/backend/forms.md

 **addSecondaryTabFields** | adds new fields to the secondary tabbed area **removeField** | remove a field from any areas

-Each method takes an array of fields similar to the [form field configuration](#form-fields).
+Each method takes an array of fields similar to the [form field configuration](#defining-form-fields).

-<a name="filter-form-fields"></a>
 ### Filtering form fields

 You can filter the form field definitions by overriding the `filterFields` method inside the Model used.
 This allows you to manipulate visibility and other field properties based on the model data.
-The method takes two arguments **$fields** will represent an object of the fields already defined by the [field configuration](#form-fields) and **$context** represents the active form context.
+The method takes two arguments **$fields** will represent an object of the fields already defined by the [field configuration](#defining-form-fields) and **$context** represents the active form context.

     public function filterFields($fields, $context = null)
     {